 I am an urban sociologist and Assistant Professor of Sociology at the University of California, Santa Cruz.

 My research explores the relationship between ideas about nature and urbanization from historical, theoretical, and ethnographic perspectives.
 I am interested in how ideas about nature are formed, the social conflicts they produce, and how they are deployed to influence the built environment.

-My earlier work on the politics of killing birds in New York City examined the social conflicts that erupt when different understandings of "nature" collide in diverse urban environments.
-My dissertation examined this relationship at a greater spatial and temporal scale by tracing a century of urban greening in Germany’s Ruhr region.
-I am currently completing a book manuscript based on the research in Germany, and am also at work on two new projects: one on infrastructure and sociology, and the other on the rise and politics of urban sustainability planning.
+I am currently completing a book manuscript that traces a century of urban greening in Germany’s Ruhr region, and am also at work on two additional projects: one on infrastructure and sociology, and the other on the rise and politics of urban sustainability planning.